+This article presents research into walking-waiting sexual assaults, acts of sexual assault that are committed by strangers when victims were outdoors and did not consensually leave the scene.

-Within a routine activity framework, we explore walking-waiting sexual assaults – committed by strangers when victims were outdoors and did not consensually leave the scene.
-With data from untested sexual assault kits spanning decades in one urban jurisdiction, we found these were common (a fourth of the sample) with a distinct offending pattern.
+Within a routine activity framework, the authors explore walking-waiting sexual assaults – committed by strangers when victims were outdoors and did not consensually leave the scene.
+With data from untested sexual assault kits spanning decades in one urban jurisdiction, the authors found these were common (a fourth of the sample) with a distinct offending pattern.
 African American women were identified as the most frequent “targets” due to the use of certain public spaces that appear to lack “capable guardianship.”
 “Motivated offenders” were often serial sexual offenders but not exclusively tied to walking-waiting sexual assaults.
-Findings improve our understanding of the intersection of stranger and outdoor sexual assaults.
-Implications and future directions discussed.
-(Publisher abstract provided)
+The authors findings improve the understanding of the intersection of stranger and outdoor sexual assaults, and present discussions on implications and future directions.
+(Published Abstract Provided)

 - Effects of a Universal Classroom Behavior Management Program in First and Second Grades on Young Adult Behavioral, Psychiatric, and Social Outcomes

 - Increasing Bystander Behavior to Prevent Adolescent Relationship Violence: A Randomized Controlled Trial

 - Randomized Trial of Family Therapy Versus Nonfamily Treatment for Adolescent Behavior Problems in Usual Care